karnar1995/CNN-Regression/README.md

 # CNN-regression
-1D-CNN Regression to predict a causal time series
+1D-CNN Regression to predict a causal time series.